-Since joining GESTAR as a multi-media professional at Goddard Space Flight Center, she completed her Master's of Fine Arts in Science & Natural History Filmmaking at Montana State University.
+Since joining GESTAR/USRA as a multimedia professional at Goddard Space Flight Center, she completed her Master's of Fine Arts in Science & Natural History Filmmaking at Montana State University.
 Her thesis is focused on 360/VR films along with the completion of her project, A Road Through the Wild, an interactive 360 experience about the Beartooth Highway outside of Yellowstone National Park.

 Her resume includes work such as The Women of Hubble (producer), Einstein’s Gravity Playlist (associate producer), Liminal (producer/director), Battle on the Booming Ground (assistant editor), Wildlife (production assistant), The Hebgen Lake Earthquake (producer/director/editor) and other commercial projects.